SUPPLEMENTAL MATERIALS FOR REMEMBER THE TITANS

 The concentration of older, larger, and more experienced players gave T.C.
 Williams a substantial advantage over most other football teams in its division.
 The 1971 Titans were expected to win a championship.
 Consolidation also meant that players were competing for starting positions with nearly three times as many other students as before.
 Many players who were good enough to be on the starting team at most high schools in the country, or who had been starters the previous year, or who had rightfully expected to be starters in the coming year, would never make it off the bench.
 In addition, the white players from one of the schools (Hammond High) had never played with blacks.
 There was also a class division because Hammond had served a relatively wealthy district.

 The Sports Story: Football is a sport of teamwork and emotion.
-If a team doesn't coalesce, if it's plagued by racial divisions or loyalties holding over from schools, it won't win games no matter how much bigger or more experienced its players.
+If a team doesn't coalesce, if it's plagued by racial divisions or loyalties holding over from other schools, it won't win games no matter how much bigger or more experienced its players.
 At training camp, the 1971 Titans did come together.
 They dominated league play from the first game and had only one close game during the regular season.
-The state championship was a cake walk and the season ended with the Titans ranked second in the country.
+The state championship was a cakewalk and the season ended with the Titans ranked second in the country.
 The sports story told by the film, of an underdog team that played a cliffhanger championship, is the least accurate part of the film.

 The Racial Integration Story -- The Coaches: The film accurately portrays the dynamic of the personal and professional relationship of coaches Boone and Yoast.
 These are remarkable and impressive men who were able to bridge the racial divide, serve their students, and become good friends.